Overview of A Lesson Series

 Even if a little uncertain at first, as long as you keep mindfully practice the skills, your brain and body will gradually learn, adapt and grow into these new skills.
 The brain and body are set up to learn and grow and the activity of learning to swim skillfully, with all the mistakes and successes, feeds this process perfectly.

 Personal Practice Time

-In art, in music, in martial arts, in language learning, in all sorts of other skillful practices it is commonly understood that the student makes progress only as much as she/he practices, and practices mindfully.
-So too with this freestyle lesson series, you must practice, practice, practice.
-And you may pay attention while you practice.
+In art, in music, in martial arts, in language learning, in all sorts of other skillful practices it is commonly understood that the student makes progress only as much as she/he practices, and practices attentively.
+So too with this lesson series, you must practice, practice, practice, and pay attention while you do it.

-During the live training sessions, your brain and body are being introduced to the skills – like putting some food into your mouth – while it is during your practice time between lessons that you actually have the time to chew and digest these skills.
-The skills presented in the next lesson in the series will rely upon the skills you acquired from the previous lesson.
+During the live training sessions, your brain and body are being introduced to the skills – like putting some food into your mouth – while it is during your practice time between sessions that you actually have the time to chew and digest these skills.
+The skills presented in the next session in the series will rely upon the skills you acquired from the previous session.

 During the live training sessions, you are being shown, not only what to practice, but how to practice.
 There is a particular way that we introduce you to the skill and then have you start with more simple drills to first grasp that new skill, then step up to gradually more complex drills to keep stimulating deeper integration.
 You do well to follow this same pattern in your personal practice time.